 Story is slow.
 I got through the book at a very low speed.
 It was difficult to keep up the interest for a long time.
 But it was able to hook me by the last few chapters.

-If you can keep up with a slow paced but a good story, then I would recommend this book to you.
+If you can keep up with a slow paced but a good story, then I would recommend this book.